Georgios Kakoulidis: Military career

 He was born in Athens on 10 May 1871, entered the Hellenic Naval Academy on 23 July 1886, and graduated as a line ensign of the Royal Hellenic Navy on 8 August 1890.

 He specialized in naval artillery, and repeatedly served on ships of the Imperial Russian Navy for further education.
-His first tenure abroad was in 1894–1897, during which he was promoted to second lieutenant, on 26 May 1895.
+His first tenure abroad was in 1894–1897, during which he was promoted to sub-lieutenant, on 26 May 1895.
 He then participated in the Greco-Turkish War of 1897 aboard the ironclad warship Psara.
 Promoted to lieutenant on 24 March 1899, he left for another tour abroad in 1900–1902, followed by a stint as professor in the Navy Academy in 1903–1904.

 He took part in the clandestine Macedonian Struggle, initially taking the guise of an animal trader called Christidis, in the area of Serres, but later taking command of his own armed band, with the nom de guerre of Kapetan Dragas (Καπετάν Δράγας).
 In 1907–08 he served abroad.
 In October 1909, he participated in the abortive coup of Lieutenant Konstantinos Typaldos-Alfonsatos.
 Promoted to lieutenant commander on 29 March 1910, he then commanded the destroyer Niki (1910), the gunboats Pineios and Evrotas (1910–11), and the destroyer Sfendoni (1911–12).

 During the Balkan Wars of 1912–13, he served as first officer of the ironclad Hydra, taking part in the battles of Elli and Lemnos against the Ottoman navy, as well as the occupation of the islands of the eastern Aegean: Lemnos, Lesbos, and Thasos.
 He also took part in the mission of blockading the Ottoman cruiser Hamidiye in the Red Sea in April–May 1913.